easleyjs/easleyjs/README.md

 ### YO! 👋🤖

-Hi, I'm Josh.. and welcome to my crib/github!
+Hi, I'm Josh.. welcome to my crib/github!

 - 🔭 **I’m currently working on** ... a few projects to showcase my skills as a developer: